 How to Help Children Build High Self-esteem

-Children need to feel that they are unconditionally loved and that they have a solid support system to have high self-worth16.
+Children need to feel that they are valued, loved, and supported unconditionally to have a high self-worth21.

-The best way to show unconditional love is to be supportive, accepting, and encouraging instead of critical.
+The best way to show unconditional love is to be accepting, supportive, and encouraging instead of critical.
 Acknowledge your child’s positive behavior and achievement and show that you are proud of them.

 Find New Challenges

-Find new challenges for your child that are challenging, but not impossible to overcome to build their sense of competence17.
+Find new challenges for your child that are challenging enough but not impossible to overcome to build their sense of competence22.

-It may sound weird, but there is a right way and a wrong way to praise children to build their sense of self-efficacy.
+It may sound weird, but there is a right and wrong way to praise children to build their sense of self-efficacy.

 Parents who praise everything their children do as a “good job” are essentially saying that they do not hold them to higher expectations because they don’t think their children can reach them.